skramm/jautocorrect/README.md

 - NNNNN: lastname
 - XXXXXXX: student number
 - FFFFF: file name (given in assignment)
-- C: index of assignment
+- C: index of assignment (single digit)
 - EEE: file extension (java, here)

 This format is given by my local Moodle instance/version, it might not be the same for you.